model-railroad-infoguy.com |

 Tom's 70 X 28 foot HO-scale railroad is amazing.
 Steam is king in the summer of 1948.
 According to the convention notes Tom had his contractor building his house dig out below the garage to extend the basement area.
 This area now houses a huge passenger terminal and engine servicing area.
 Photos are below.

 The layout combines single and double-deck construction.
 The scenery is superb.
 I have included a photo of a marsh his friend Carl Swail created along the mainline.
 The mainline is so long an operator can spend the entire evening handling one train.
 All the 130 turnouts are hand-laid code 70.

 Lenz DCC with sound-equipped locomotives and the Rail Op system for operation can keep six or more model railroaders busy all evening without bumping into each other.
+I think you'll enjoy looking at these model train photos of Tom's railroad.

 |